aicoe-fde/from-zero-to-data-science-hero/00-ml-workflows/README.md

 You will learn about the following:
 ### Tools and technologies
 - Jupyter Notebooks
-- Python Libraries for Data science
+- Python Libraries for data science
 	- pandas
 	- numpy
 	- scikit-learn
 	- Altair
+	- Alibi by Seldon
 - Scikit learn pipelines
 ### Concepts and techniques